Arthaey/TweetGatherer/README.md

 By default, TweetGatherer uses the current date as the day to gather tweets.
 Therefore, you should run the program just before midnight.

 # Troubleshooting

 ## Invalid / expired Token

-If you see this error message:
+If you see

-> GET https://api.twitter.com/1/account/verify\_credentials.json: 401: Invalid / expired Token
+`GET https://api.twitter.com/1/account/verify\_credentials.json: 401: Invalid / expired Token`,

-This means that your authorization settings in the tweet\_gatherer.yml settings file are either missing or incorrect.
+it means that your authorization settings in the tweet\_gatherer.yml settings file are either missing or incorrect.
 Double-check them.

 ## 502 errors